-The "QDX" (QRP Labs Digital Xcvr): a feature-packed, high performance, four-band (80, 40, 30, 20m) 5W Digi-modes transceiver kit, including embedded SDR receiver, 24-bit 48 ksps USB sound card, CAT control, synthesized VFO with TCXO reference.
+The "QDX" (QRP Labs Digital Xcvr): a feature-packed, high performance, five-band (80, 60, 40, 30 and 20m) or six high-HF band (20, 17, 15, 12, 11 and 10m) 5W Digi-modes transceiver kit, including embedded SDR receiver, 24-bit 48 ksps USB sound card, CAT control, synthesized VFO with TCXO reference.
 QDX transmits a SINGLE SIGNAL, it is not an SSB modulator with associated unwanted sideband and residual carrier, or intermodulation due to amplifier non-linearity.
 QDX outputs a pure single signal.

 The Optional enclosure is black anodized extruded aluminium, very sturdy and elegant.
 The enclosure size is 89 x 63 x 25mm without protrusions.
 The front and rear panels are drilled and cut to match the QDX PCB with laser-etched lettering.
 The enclosure includes four self-adhesive feet.